 3.3.
 Spark gap

-We manufacture replicas of the historical V-Type spark gap.
-To improve the smoothness of movement, we modified adjustment mechanism, and additional PTFE (Teflon) layer was added to prevent any possible charring of the underlying Bakelite which could lead to short circuit and Bakelite burn out.
+We manufacture replicas of the historical Lakhovsky V-Type spark gap.
+To improve the smoothness of movement, we modified the adjustment mechanism.
 We also modified electrode holders, so it is now possible to replace the electrodes without the need for disassembly of the spark gap.
-The Wolfram electrodes are the standard 3.2 mm type which can easily be purchased in almost any welding equipment shops.
+The diameter of the tungsten electrodes is modified to 3.4 mm so that standard readily available welding electrodes can be used.
 Electrodes are the only spare parts in the entire Multi-Wave Oscillator replica.

 3.4.
 Forced cooling and ozone venting

 To be able to operate for prolonged periods, it is necessary to provide cooling of the electrodes and their holders.
-We use forced air cooling by two large industrial axial fans.
-Their combined airflow throughput of ~320 m3/h proved to be critical during more extended periods of operation because it kept the temperature stable between 50-55 °C. The fans also serve to vent out the excess ozone from the MWO enclosure.
+We use forced air cooling using a large industrial axial fan with airflow throughput of ~320 m3/h that proved to be crucial during extended periods of operation to keep the temperature between 50-55 °C, and to vent out the excess ozone from the MWO enclosure.

 3.5.
 Safety spark gap